KatieLars/KatieLars.github.io/_posts/2017-09-11-the_struggle_of_gem_mining.markdown

 permalink:  the_struggle_of_gem_mining
 ---

+The good, the bad, and the stinkburger code.

 Whew.
 Long time, no write-y.
 I've been chipping away diligently at the CLI gem data project, writing some glorious code, and some real stinkburger code.
 For a month.
 And now I'm finally ready to turn it in.
 So the end. is. finally. here.

 ![No Homer.
 Not near.
 Here.](https://i.imgur.com/zvnPSaf.png)